chocolatey/docs/input/en-us/quick-deployment/azure/index.md

 ## Summary

-This is an overview of the Chocolatey for Business QDE (Quick Deployment Environment) Azure Environment.
+This is an overview of the Chocolatey for Business QDE Azure Environment.

 It is a deployable resource in the Microsoft Azure Marketplace, allowing for the speedy creation of an opinionated, pre-configured environment containing Chocolatey Central Management (CCM), a package repository (Nexus OSS), and an automation engine (Jenkins).